Docs

 • Unhandled exceptions causing the code to exit

-• Out of memory exceptions
+• Out-of-memory exceptions

 • Timeouts